 After you make your application for access arrangements, the test centre will confirm the adjustments they will put in place for your assessment.
 In some cases, a test centre will be unable to support all adjustments requested by candidates.
 If any adjustments are refused, a reason must be given, and an alternative adjustment suggested.

-If you need advice on applying for, or negotiating access arrangements as part of your admissions test, contact our Student Support Service.
+If you need advice on applying for, or negotiating access arrangements as part of your admissions test, contact our Education Information Advice and Guidance Service.

 Interview